 This program supports immigrants, refugees, formerly incarcerated, and under-resourced beginning farmers in having strong voices to lead their communities towards thriving, equitable and resilient food systems.
 Co-Lead Farm Educators Ana Galvis Martinez and Paul Rogé offer a comprehensive program featuring experiential learning, site visits, participatory presentations, anti-oppression trainings, online curriculum, and ongoing mentorship support for those who aspire to farm as a career path.

 The Bay Area Farmer Training Program has a strong hands-on educational component.
-We offer three class series in 2017: February — May, June — August, and September–November.
+We offer three class series in 2017: February — May, June — August, and September–December.
 Our classes take place twice a week: Wednesday evenings from 6:30-8:30pm at Laney College, and Saturdays from 10am-4pm at various locations in the region.

 The course offers learning opportunities with experienced farmers through site visits and guest lectures.
 Our curriculum includes visits to Planting Justice’s new 2-acre aquaponics farm and organic tree nursery in East Oakland, as well as various local and successful ecological farms in MESA’s network.
 Transportation will be provided, as will laptop chromebooks for completion of the online curriculum.